-We anticipate that Qsymia for the treatment of chronic weight management will compete with several investigational drug candidates and approved anti-obesity drugs.
-For example, Orexigen Therapeutics, Inc. submitted an NDA to the FDA for their investigational obesity drug candidate, and the FDA approved Arena's investigational drug candidate, lorcaserin, to be marketed as Belviq, in June 2012.
-In addition, we anticipate that Qsymia also will compete with several approved anti-obesity drugs, including Xenical (orlistat), marketed by Roche; alli, the over-the-counter version of orlistat, marketed by GlaxoSmithKline; and Suprenza (phentermine hydrochloride), marketed by Akrimax Pharmaceuticals, LCL.
+Pharmaceutical Company Limited submitted an NDA with the Ministry of Health, Labour and Welfare in Japan for cetilistat for the treatment of obesity with complications.

 There are also several drugs in development for obesity including an investigational drug candidate, liraglutide, in Phase 3 clinical trials being developed by Novo Nordisk A/S and several other investigational drug candidates in Phase 2 clinical trials.
 There are a number of generic pharmaceutical drugs that are prescribed for obesity, predominantly phentermine.
-Phentermine is sold at much lower prices than we intend to charge for Qsymia.
+Phentermine is sold at much lower prices than we charge for Qsymia.
 The availability of a branded prescription drugs, generic drugs and over-the-counter drugs could limit the demand for, and the price we are able to charge for, Qsymia.